maartenba/maartenba.github.io/_posts/2019-10-02-dont-use-azure-functions-as-a-web-application.markdown

 Except, if you need full-blown middleware and the options the ASP.NET Core web pipeline offers, maybe...
 Well, maybe ASP.NET Core is the choice for those.

-Azure Functions, and serverless in general, are not a web API-building-platform as such.
+Azure Functions are not a web API-building-platform as such.
 A function gets triggered and receives input, runs some logic, and provides output.
 Functions can be chained into a pipeline that passes around messages.
 They can scale based on capacity needed to handle those incoming messages.
 And that, I think, is the key.

 **Azure Functions provide a reactive orchestrator.** They handle messages.